Ragnar Löfstedt

-Ragnar E. Löfstedt (born 1964) is the Professor of Risk Management at King's College London and the Director of King's Centre for Risk Management (KCRM) and is the President-Elect (2022) of Society for Risk Analysis.
+Ragnar E. Löfstedt (born 1964) is the Professor of Risk Management at King's College London and the Director of King's Centre for Risk Management and is the President-Elect (2022) of Society for Risk Analysis.

 Background

 Löfstedt grew up in Los Angeles to parents who were professors of medieval languages.
 With Swedish and American nationality, he is also fluent in German.
 He worked as a lumberjack on the family farm in Sweden before attending UCLA.
 He has a doctorate from the Graduate School of Geography, Clark University, studying with Roger Kasperson (1988-1993).

 Löfstedt teaches risk analysis at King's College London.
 Prior to this, he was a reader at the Centre for Environmental Strategy, University of Surrey where he worked with University of California at Berkeley academic David Vogel.
 Löfstedt also holds adjunct faculty status at Carnegie Mellon university in the US and Gothenburg in Sweden.
 He was at one time adjunct faculty at the Harvard Center for Risk Analysis where he teaches an executive education course.